Real Time Budget Management for Startups

-So, how can you effectively manage a budget?
+So, how can you effectively manage a startup budget?
 There are no secret budget management techniques.
 However, there are budget management tools that give you access to the data and controls that you need to operate successfully in real-time.

 Spend management software lets you tie corporate cards to budgets, and assign vendors to budgets.
 For example, your marketing department could assign a $5,000 corporate card to be spent on Facebook ads.